MunizMat/MunizMat/README.md

 Software Engineer
 -----------------

 I'm a software engineer from Brazil with +2 years of experience.
-My knowledge and experience revolves mainly around developing full stack applications, but I am deeply interested in specializing myself in backend development.
+My knowledge and experience revolve mainly around developing full stack applications, but I am deeply interested in specializing myself in backend development.

 * 🌍  I'm based in Rio de Janeiro, Brazil
 * 🖥️  See my portfolio at [Matheus Muniz](http://matheusmuniz.dev.br)